ervandew/eclim/src/doc/content/vim/faq.rst

 .. _eclim_workspace:

-How to I tell eclim which eclipse workspace to use?
+How do I tell eclim which eclipse workspace to use?
 ---------------------------------------------------

 To configure the workspace you can start eclimd like so: